Tuesday, May 4, 2021

 We crave older recordings because everybody has the sense that newer names just aren't pulling their weight in comparison to the maestri of the past.
 So if you'll be so kind as to indulge me, I want to write for a second about why:

 It's not that this excess of names thrown out in criticism are at all bad conductors, the reason they're promoted to the top of the profession so quickly is because their gifts are nothing short of brilliant, but they're clearly inconsistent from week to week.
-The problem is in no way their lack of talent, it's that the expectations of modern musicmaking are by and large impossible, and only the strong can refuse the lure of celebrity: play everywhere, every week, make boatloads of money, have adoring fans throw themselves at you, don't spend time in the cities where you're appointed, don't get to know your players, rely on sight reading for new scores, and usually just repeat the same music from decade to decade.
+The problem is in no way their lack of talent, it's that the expectations of modern musicmaking are by and large impossible, and only the strong can refuse the lure of celebrity: play everywhere, every week, make boatloads of money, have adoring fans throw themselves at you, don't spend much time in the cities where you're appointed, don't get to know your players, rely on sight reading for new scores, and usually just repeat the same music from decade to decade.

 It's not real music making, and the problem does not start with them.
 The problem starts with the music business which wants celebrity names to promote from cradle to grave (and Karajan, who was as much businessman as musician...).